Coronavirus: Whole of Italy to be put on lockdown, PM announces

 Police officers and soldiers check passengers leaving from Milan main train station, Italy.
 Photograph:AP Photo/Antonio Calanni

-The whole of Italy is to be put under lockdown to deal with Coronavirus, the prime minister Giuseppe Conte announced on Monday.
+The whole of Italy is to be put on lockdown to deal with Coronavirus, the prime minister Giuseppe Conte announced on Monday.

 He will move to extend restrictive measures on travel -- currently in force in the north -- throughout the rest of the country in a bid to limit the spread of the coronavirus after the number of cases soared by 25 per cent.
 He also said all public gatherings will be banned.

+The extension comes after the government imposed a virtual lockdown at the weekend on the northern region of Lombardy and parts of neighbouring Veneto, Piedmont and Emilia-Romagna to try to slow the spread of the virus.

+Rome has already said it will pay self-employed workers in the areas worst hit by the virus €500 a month for the next three months to help make up for lost income.

-The coronavirus , also known as Covid-19, is closer to causing a pandemic but outbreaks in countries can still be controlled through a combination of containment and mitigation measures, the World Health Organization (WHO) said on Monday.
+Meanwhile the World Health Organisation (WHO) said on Monday, the coronavirus , also known as Covid-19, is closer to causing a pandemic but outbreaks in countries can still be controlled through a combination of containment and mitigation measures.

 “Now that the virus has a foothold in so many countries, the threat of a pandemic has become very real,” Tedros Adhanom Ghebreyesus, WHO director-general, told a news conference.
 “But it would be the first pandemic that could be controlled.
 The bottom line is we are not at the mercy of the virus.”